Trekking peaks of Nepal

 There's a reasonable view of the least difficult route up as you approach Parcharmo and from the Tashi Labtsa but a cursory glance here may lead you to underestimate the difficulties.
 Although of modest angle, the access to the ridge is crevassed and a perfect angle for slab avalanches and, further up, a couple of seracs tower.
 Basic equipment should include a rope (or two) with a few stakes and screws, and two axes (at least for the leader).

 This is usually climbed from the north and the approach used to be challenging however now the locals have built a trail over the first pass, even bringing 100 yaks over in 2015, and have opened up the trail from there to the south, enabling a good trekking loop with some peaks readily acccessible.
-Note that Yalung Ri is below the 5800m mark, so permit-free.
+Note that Yalung Ri is below the 5800m mark, so now can be climbed without a permit.

 Kanchenjunga